CLEFT LIP AND PALATE SURGERY

-By reducing the severity of all three aspects of the cleft, it then becomes possible to surgically repair the (1) cleft lip (cleft lip repair), (2) the cleft alveolus (gingivoperiosteoplasty, or GPP), and (3) the cleft lip nasal deformity (primary rhinoplasty) in a single, 3 in 1 operation, using advanced surgical techniques.
+By reducing the severity of all three aspects of the cleft, it then becomes possible to surgically repair the (1) cleft lip (cleft lip repair), (2) the cleft alveolus (gingivoperiosteoplasty, or GPP), and (3) the cleft lip nasal deformity (primary rhinoplasty) in a single, 3 in 1 operation, using modern and sophisticated surgical techniques.

 Cleft Palate Repair